China hikes defence budget to USD 209 billion, 6.8 per cent increase | Law-Order

-China on Friday increased its defence budget to USD 209 billion, a 6.8 per cent hike compared to the last year.
+China on Friday hiked its defence budget to USD 209 billion, maintaining a single-digit growth for the sixth consecutive year with a 6.8 per cent increase in 2021.

 The budget hike was announced by Chinese Premier Li Keqiang at the country’s Parliament, the National People’s Congress (NPC).